21Ayu/Power-Bi-Projects-/README.md

    - Applied custom formatting, color schemes, and slicers for an intuitive user experience.

  ##  - Projects Insights
-### **Week-On-Week Change**:
-- Revenue increased by 28%.
-- Total Transaction amount and count increased by 15% &  20% .
-- Customer count increased by  10% .

 ### **Overview**:
 * Overall revenue is 11M .